lewandy/vue-s3-deployer/README.md

 ### Configuration

-These settings are environment varables that the action will use for make the deployment.
+These settings are environment variables that the action will use for make the deployment.
 Below we describe each variable.

 | Key | Value | Required | Default |
 | ------------- | ------------- | ------------- | ------------- |